Nervosys/Botnix/docs/languages-frameworks/php.section.md

 Several versions of PHP are available on Nix, each of which having a wide variety of extensions and libraries available.

-The different versions of PHP that nixpkgs provides are located under attributes named based on major and minor version number; e.g., `php81` is PHP 8.1.
+The different versions of PHP that botpkgs provides are located under attributes named based on major and minor version number; e.g., `php81` is PHP 8.1.